vmarasow/create-pico-app/README.md

 - 📦 **Local SDK:** Option to download a local copy of the SDK for maximum portability.
 - 🛠 **Build Scripts:** Includes `npm run build` and `npm run flash` for cross-platform ease.
 - ☁️ **GitHub Actions CI:** Automatically generates a workflow to compile your project on every push.
+- ⏱️ **FreeRTOS Ready:** Choose between a basic "Super Loop" or a fully configured FreeRTOS kernel (SMP/Dual-Core enabled) out of the box.

 ## Quick Start